CrossR/rockbox_db_py/README.md

 # Features

+Two main sets of features:

+#### RockBox DB Parsing Library

+A python re-implementation of the Rockbox database.
+This comes with a bunch of advantages versus doing it on device:

 - Multi-threaded indexing of your music collection
   - Should be much faster, especially on large collections, usually less than a second per 1000 files.